EarthlingInteractive/PHPStorage/README.md

     would be JSON-encoded without JSON encoding yet applied, hence no 'N'.
   - 'id' field is added to objects that have composite keys.
+  - Transforming to/from this form is out of the scope of this library.